 Anyone wanting to study English is welcome to apply for a course at Speakeasy School.
 Applications are accepted via post, email or in person.
-All students are asked for a copy of their passport (or ID card) and 2 passport-sized photographs upon enrolment.
+We will ask you for a copy of your passport (or ID card) and 2 passport-sized photographs when you enrol.

 There are no minimum level requirements for our General English Courses with the Callan Method.
 We offer all levels from beginner (CEFR A1) to Advanced (CEFR C1).
-All students must complete an application form and are automatically accepted.
+After you complete an application form, you are automatically accepted.
 Before you start your course, we will give you a short written and spoken test to assess your level.
-A 'Test your English' facility is also available on our website: www.speakeasyschool.co.uk.
-For our Business English and Exam Preparation courses (FCE, IELTS) there is a minimum English language level requirement (see Business English, Cambridge First and IELTS section above), so students must undertake an assessment test in order to start the class.
+A TEST YOUR ENGLISH feature is also available on our website: www.speakeasyschool.co.uk.
+For our Exam Preparation courses (FCE, IELTS) there is a minimum English language level requirement (CEFR B2).
+If your English level is below B2, you might need to take some General English classes first, before preparing for the exam.